wp-plugins/events-made-easy/readme.txt

 = 1.3.3 =
 * Feature: you can now send html-mails for RSVP messages if wanted
 * Bugfix: make the booking removal work again when in the event edit-window
+* Bugfix: make start of month correct again in new calendar code

 = 1.3.2 =
 * Bugfix: remove some abiguous placeholder matching and correct the newly introduced image dimensions